 The conception of the Aeritalia G.222 dates back to the mid-1960s.
 The Italian Air Force was in the market for a medium-sized, twin-engine transport aircraft that could perform efficiently in diverse roles and across different operational environments.

-They sought an aircraft capable of vertical short take-off and landing (V/STOL) performance, with excellent manoeuvrability on unprepared runways – a task that required innovative solutions and out-of-the-box engineering approaches.
+They sought an aircraft capable of vertical short take-off and landing (V/STOL) performance that had excellent manoeuvrability on unprepared runways – a task that required innovative solutions and out-of-the-box engineering approaches.

 In 1962, NATO issued a specification, known as NBMR-4, calling for a V/STOL transport aircraft.
 The Fiat Group, the precursor to Aeritalia, accepted the challenge and proposed its G.222 design for consideration.
 While it did not meet the V/STOL requirements, the design’s potential was readily apparent, leading to its further development.